TrellixVulnTeam/swahilipython_SCMU/Doc/library/difflib.rst

       Compare two sequences of lines, and generate the delta (a sequence of lines).

       Each sequence must contain individual single-line strings ending with newlines.
-Such sequences can be obtained from the :meth:`~io.IOBase.readlines` method of file-like objects.
+Such sequences can be obtained kutoka the :meth:`~io.IOBase.readlines` method of file-like objects.
 The delta generated also consists of newline-terminated strings, ready to be printed as-is via the :meth:`~io.IOBase.writelines` method of a